TylerHats/OpenSigWeave/README.md

 * **User Overrides:** Allow specific users to customize their signatures, or administratively lock them out.
 * **Intelligent Reply-Chain Detection:** An experimental Lua engine detects when an email is a reply and cleanly injects the signature *above* the quoted history.
 * **Whitespace Normalization (The "Peeler"):** Aggressively strips rogue HTML spaces, empty paragraphs, and quoted-printable soft-breaks from user emails to ensure perfectly crisp spacing around injected signatures.
+* **Plain Text Conversion:** Automatically intercepts flat `text/plain` emails and upgrades them to `multipart/alternative` containers so rich HTML signatures can be injected.
 * **Mobile Signature Assassin:** Automatically detects and strips default mobile sign-offs (e.g., "Sent from my iPhone" or "Get Outlook for iOS") before applying the professional corporate signature.
 * **The "Kill Switch":** Easily disable signatures entirely for specific service accounts (e.g., `noreply@` or `billing@`).
 * **Branding:** Easy white label branding options for logo, title and title color via simple, persistent files.
+* **Deliverability Safe:** By design, **OpenSigWeave** is entirely SPF, DMARC and DKIM safe, so it will never affect your email deliverability.

 ---
 ## 📸 UI Images